Kianzahrai/Kianzahrai/README.md

 ## 🚀 About Me

-- 📝 I'm currently pursuing my Master's in Computer Science at the University of Ottawa.
+- 📝 I'm currently pursuing my Master's in Computer Science, with concentration in Applied Artificial Intelligence, at the University of Ottawa.
 - 🐍 My technical capabilities primarily lie in Python, which has been the backbone of many of my projects.
 - 🌐 I have contributed to the creation of standalone, production-grade applications, complemented with different frameworks for building scalable web applications.
 - ✍️ Gearing up to attend conferences and hackathons.